×

 All about Charnockite and Pyrolite Properties

 Know all about Charnockite and Pyrolite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Charnockite and Pyrolite belong to Igneous Rocks.Texture of Charnockite is Granular whereas that of Pyrolite is Phaneritic.
 Charnockite appears Veined or Pebbled and Pyrolite appears Rough and Shiny.
-The luster of Charnockite is not available while that of Pyrolite is shiny.
+The luster of Charnockite is while that of Pyrolite is shiny.
 Charnockite is available in black, grey, orange, pink, white colors whereas Pyrolite is available in dark greenish - grey colors.
 The commercial uses of Charnockite are curling, gemstone, laboratory bench tops, tombstones and that of Pyrolite are creating artwork, gemstone, jewelry, source of chromite, platinum, nickel and garnet, source of diamonds.